Rust Testing Strategy #

 - Unittests only

-Pratical notes #
+Practical notes #

 - Use short, unique resource names per test (bucket names, queues/keys).